InStateTeam/braid/braid-core/README.md

 [JsonRPC 2.0](http://www.jsonrpc.org/specification#response_object) defines the following standard fields: `jsonrpc`, `result`, `error`, and `id`.
 In addition, the Braid extension specifies one additional field:

-**completed** - this is an **optional** field indicating if this response is the last result package for request with the same `id`.
+**`completed`** - this is an **optional** field.
+When present, it denotes that the response is the last result packet for request with the same `id`.
-The presence of the field is sufficient to terminate the flow.
+The presence of the field, irrespective of its value, is sufficient to terminate the flow.

 ### Stream semantics

 Braid's stream semantics follow that of [RX](http://reactivex.io/) Observer pattern.
 Given a streamed invocation, the server will continue to send packets __without the flag__ whilst there are more items in the stream.
-The stream is terminated with an JsonRPCv2 error packet __or__ a packet with the `completed` field set.
+The stream is terminated either with a [JsonRPC 2.0 error packet](http://www.jsonrpc.org/specification#error_object) __or__ a packet with the `completed` flag present.

-### Examples
+### Examples of streamed requests and responses

 Syntax: